NetworkwithJosh/IT-Project/Remote-Connection/TeamViewer.md

 ### Remote Access Tools
 - The technician uses software like TeamViewer, AnyDesk, or RDP (Remote Desktop Protocol) to log into the user’s computer over the internet.

+### Communications
+- Support is usually provided via phone, email, chat, or video call while the technician works in the background.